Woolworths Supermarkets: Macro Wholefoods Market

+Macro features a range of foods that are free from artificial sweeteners, colours, flavours, added MSG and hydrogenated oils.
+Many products in this range are promoted as organic foods.
+The brand was launched in December 2019 following Woolworths' acquisition of the Macro Wholefoods organic grocery chain earlier that year.

 The Odd Bunch

 This is a fresh produce brand which features fruit and vegetables, such as carrots, lemons and apples, that are oddly shaped or are otherwise imperfect.
-These products are sold at a cheaper price as a compromise to this.
+These products are sold at a cheaper price as a concession to this.